kyokan/contracts/docs/aggregateUpdates.md

         totalChannelWei = totalChannelWei.add(pendingWeiUpdates[2]).sub(pendingWeiUpdates[3]);
         recipient.transfer(pendingWeiUpdates[3]);

-And finally, an adapted version of performer exchange + withdrawal where the deposits < withdrawals:
+And finally, an adapted version of performer exchange + withdrawal where the deposits < withdrawals, and the withdrawal > initial balance:

-        // update user wei channel balance, account for deposit/withdrawal in reserves
+        // 3) if pending withdrawal > 0 and deposit > 0 and deposit < withdrawal, decrement the balance by (withdrawal - deposit)
         // INIT: { weiBalances: [0, 1], tokenBalances: [0, 100], txCount: [1, 1] }
         // TEST: { weiBalances: [0, .3], tokenBalances: [100, 0], pendingWeiUpdates: [0, 0, 0.5, 1.2], txCount: [2, 2] }
         // NOTE: compiledWeiUpdate[1] -> 0 (deposits are less than withdrawals)